pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 This guide contains various transformation functions that help with relating [Neon's IMU data](https://docs.pupil-labs.com/neon/data-collection/data-streams/#movement-imu-data) with other data streams.

+As you work through this guide, you may want to check out the [Application Example](#application-example) to see the code in action.

 ## Rotation between the IMU and the World

 The IMU data includes a description of how the IMU is rotated in relation to the world.
 Concretely, the IMU data contains quaternions that define a rotation transformation between the [the world coordinate system](http://docs.pupil-labs.com/neon/data-collection/data-streams/#movement-imu-data) and the IMU's local coordinate system at different points in time.